Vantage Pro 2 Stations - Overview

 • Integral radiation shield as standard;

-• Easy installation with screw and U-bolt fixings included;
+• Easy installation with screw and U-bolt fixings included (NB Mounting pole not included);

 • Fully detailed installation manuals;